WJWstat/StackOverflowNLP/README.md

 $ python data_analysis/stemming.py
 ```

+This will store the most frequent stems and the most frequent words in the files data_analysis/frequent_stems.txt and data_analysis/frequent_words.txt.

 To run POS tagging on the first 10 sentences of the dataset, run:

 ```
 $ python data_analysis/pos_tagging.py
 ```

+This will store the obtained POS tags in the file data_analysis/sentences_pos_tags.txt.

 ### Tokenization